martinlackner/abcvoting/docs/_sources/intro-computing-winning-committees.rst.txt

     >>> print(abcrules.compute("pav", profile, committeesize=3))
     [CandidateSet({0, 1, 3}), CandidateSet({0, 1, 4})]

-The output of all ABC is rules is a list of `CandidateSet`. `CandidateSet` is a sub class of set and represents a set of candidates.
+The output of all ABC is rules is a list of `CandidateSet` (:class:`abcvoting.misc.CandidateSet`).
+This is a subclass of set and represents a set of candidates.

 Number of winning committees
 ----------------------------